 Q. My all-time favorite Virginia Tech student-athlete from another sport is ...

 A: Dell Curry (men's basketball).

+Dear Hokie Nation, On behalf of the entire Hokie Club staff, I want to thank those individuals who supported the Hokie Club during the 2016-17 giving year.
+Your ongoing commitment supports the evolving needs of our student-athletes at Virginia Tech and helps our programs to remain competitive in the ACC, while we continue striving for national excellence.
 As you may know, it was a record-breaking year for the Hokie Club, as total giving exceeded \$33 million!
 More than 10,000 Hokies joined together to specifically give more than \$16.2 million to the Hokie Scholarship Fund, resulting in full coverage of 2016-17 scholarship costs.
 In addition to the Hokie Scholarship Fund, Hokie Club members supported Virginia Tech student-athletes through gifts toward specific endowments, sport-specific funds, and capital projects, all of which positively impact the student-athlete experience at Virginia Tech!
 Thank you for your support!
-With Coach Beamer leading the "Drive for 25" initiative, the Hokie Club now boasts an all-time record 13,500 members, and we are excited about the positive momentum surrounding Virginia Tech Athletics!
-As we look to the 2017-18 giving year, I encourage all those reading this letter who may not be members of the Hokie Club to join us as we "Drive for 25!"
+With Coach Beamer leading the "Drive for 25" initiative, the Hokie Club now boasts an all-time record 13,500 members, and we are excited about the positive momentum As we look to the 2017-18 giving year, I encourage all those reading this letter who may not be members of the Hokie Club to join us as we "Drive for 25!"
 The single best way to impact the lives of Virginia Tech student-athletes and the future of Virginia Tech Athletics is through joining the Hokie Club.
 Please visit hokieclub.com, or call 540-231-6618 for more information on how you can support Hokie student-athletes today!
 Again, thank you for your continued support of Virginia Tech Athletics through your generous gifts to the Hokie Club for the 2016-17 giving year!
 The future of Virginia Tech Athletics is bright, and our success is not possible without your support!
 Go Hokies!